 BECKER, Harry

-Harry Otto Becker was born at 8 Eld Lane, Colchester, Essex in October 1865, youngest of four sons of the seven children of Dr Charles Otto Gustavus Becker (1827-6 November 1910), a doctor of medicine, and his wife Henrietta Margaret Schwalb von Schuber (1835-1903), only daughter of Charles, the Baron von Schuber of Darmstadt, Grand Duchy of Hesse, who married at St Mary-at-the-Walls, Colchester on 22 September 1857, the civil contract being previously performed at the High Court of Justice, Giessen, both were born in Germany and naturalised English.
+Harry Otto Becker, as Henry Becker was born at [8] Eld Lane, Colchester, Essex on 17 October 1865, youngest of four sons of the seven children of Dr Charles Otto Gustavus Becker (1827-6 November 1910), a surgeon, and his wife Henrietta Margaret Schwalb von Schuler (1835-1903), only daughter of Charles, the Baron von Schuler of Darmstadt, Grand Duchy of Hesse, who married at St Mary-at-the-Walls, Colchester on 22 September 1857, the civil contract being previously performed at the High Court of Justice, Giessen, both were born in Germany and naturalised English.
 Dr Becker was on the staff of Ottoman General, Omar Pasha, in the Crimean War (1853-1856) during which time his eldest son, Charles Theodore Becker (1856-1942) was born in Hesse, Germany after which the young couple came to Colchester.
-At the age of 14, Harry enrolled in the Royal Academy of Fine Arts Antwerp and in 1884 finished his training in the Paris studio of Charles Auguste Émile Durand, known as Carolus-Duran (1837-1917), a portrait painter.
+As Hendrick Becker he enrolled in the 3-year course at the Royal Academy of Fine Arts Antwerp when he was just 14 years old and in 1884 finished his training in the Paris studio of Charles Auguste Émile Durand, known as Carolus-Duran (1837-1917), a portrait painter.
 He then, with the support of his father, returned to a studio at Valley Farm, Flatford, East Bergholt, Suffolk and from 1886 until 1894, Becker lived with his parents at The Minories, Colchester.
 He then moved to Beaumont Road, West Kensington, London, next to Earl's Court, where he had a studio until 1913, during which time he made various trips to East Anglia, Kent and Holland and was a member of the Ipswich Fine Art Club 1890-1928.
+Becker’s love affair with the Dutch matured his work and inspired a series of lithographs and a cluster of successful exhibitions and appearances at the Royal Academy summer exhibition.
+He completed a series of lithographs depicting Dutch farming scenes in 1908 and 1909 and exhibited them that same year in his London studio and the commercial gallery at Queens Gate.
+At the end of the year Becker held another exhibition in his studio titled ‘Field labour in Holland’ and comprised of 33 watercolours which were greeted with acclaim by the 'Illustrated London News'.
 He married in 1902, Georgina Maria Waddington, a 35-year-old artist then living at 71 Dieppe Road, Fulham and from 1913 they lived in rented accommodation at Old Hall Farm, later at 'Sunnyside', then at the Old Vicarage, all in Wenhaston, Suffolk.
 They were in poor circumstances, relying on Georgina’s small income from her position teaching art at a local school.
+In 1921 Harry was an artist living at Wenhaston, with his 55-year-old wife Georgina, a teacher, and their 18-year-old daughter Janet.
 Around 1926 they moved to the highly named Hinton Lodge, a remote farm cottage at Darsham, Suffolk where he remained until his death.
 Harry produced a series of posters for London Underground and his work was obsessive, producing thousands of drawings in pencil, charcoal, red chalk, or pen & ink.
-He exhibited at the Alpine Club Gallery; Royal Birmingham Society of Artists; Beaux Arts Gallery; Royal Glasgow Institute of the Fine Arts; Goupil Gallery; Walker Art Gallery; London Salon; Manchester City Art Gallery; New Gallery; Royal Society of Portrait Painters; Royal Academy; Royal Society of British Artists; Redfern Gallery; Royal Hibernian Academy; Royal Institute of Painters in Water Colours and the Royal Scottish Academy, his exhibits at the Royal Academy included in 1889 ‘Sixty miles to London’ and in 1897 ‘A Clover Field-Evening’.
+He exhibited at the Alpine Club Gallery; Royal Birmingham Society of Artists; Beaux Arts Gallery; Royal Glasgow Institute of the Fine Arts; Goupil Gallery; Walker Art Gallery; London Salon; Manchester City Art Gallery; New Gallery; Royal Society of Portrait Painters; Royal Academy; Royal Society of British Artists; Redfern Gallery; Royal Hibernian Academy; Royal Institute of Painters in Water Colours and the Royal Scottish Academy.
 Harry Otto Becker was of Hinton Lodge, Darsham when he died at Ipswich Hospital on 10 September 1928, aged 62 when his wife was granted a civil pension of £70 for his work in the arts.
 His wife and daughter were taken 'under the wing' of Dorothy Loftus and her family at Southwold.
 Georgina Maria Becker of Little Priory, Wangford, Suffolk died at Southwold and District Hospital on 28 September 1957, aged 81.

 Royal Academy Exhibits